MicrosoftDocs/Viva/WorkplaceAnalytics/Use/insights.md

 ---
-title: Workplace Analytics insights
+title: Viva Insights in Workplace Analytics home page
-description: Learn actionable insights into more effective business outcomes for your organization
+description: Learn actionable insights into more effective business outcomes for your organization in Microsoft Viva Insights in Workplace Analytics
 author: madehmer
 ms.author: v-mideh
 ms.topic: article